ifmcjthenknczny/ifmcjthenknczny/README.md

 CSS, SCSS, Tailwind

 ## 🚀 What I'm working on personally
-- When my eyes can still focus on code, I am tinkering with:
+- When my eyes can still focus on code, I am absorbed in:
     * Refining my side projects ✨
     * Collaborating with friends 🤝
     * Exploring new technologies 🔍
     * Deepening my theoretical understanding of how particular technologies work under the hood 📚
+    * Playing with Arduino 🤖

 ## 📫 How to reach me
 - Feel free to message me on [LinkedIn](https://www.linkedin.com/in/mcjkon)